-Why Google Web Fonts aren’t really open source
+Why Google Fonts aren’t really open source

-I wrote some previous comments (here and here) about Google Web Fonts as part of a discussion about Roboto, the new Android font.
-What follows is a more detailed criticism of Google Web Fonts, but it’s also a call for Google to do better.
+I wrote some previous comments (here and here) about Google Fonts as part of a discussion about Roboto, the new Android font.
+What follows is a more detailed criticism of Google Fonts, but it’s also a call for Google to do better.
 They can and they should.

-But what you won’t find on Google’s open-source blog, nor on its Open Source Programs website, is any mention of the Google Web Fonts themselves.
-This is odd, because according to Google, “All of the fonts are Open Source.”
+But what you won’t find on Google’s open-source blog, nor on its Open Source Programs website, is any mention of the Google Fonts themselves.
+This is odd, because according to Google,All the fonts are Open Source.”
 Really?
 The omission suggests that Google might have doubts whether these fonts qualify as open source.

 I’m convinced that they don’t.
 To make the case, I’ll step through my seven essential qualities of open source (including the dilution–reality dichotomy introduced in that article).
-I’ll explain how Google Web Fonts falls short, and what Google could do to improve the program.
+I’ll explain how Google Fonts falls short, and what Google could do to improve the program.

 Essential quality #1